PHP 5 String Functions

 Tip: strlen() is often used in loops or other functions, when it is important to know when a string ends. (i.e. in a loop, we might want to stop the loop after the last character in a string).

-The strpos() function is used to search for a character or a specific text within a string.
+The strpos() function is used to search for a specified character or text within a string.

 If a match is found, it will return the character position of the first match.
 If no match is found, it will return FALSE.